 The ECSE department awards the Master of Science (MS) degree in Electrical Engineering or Computer and Systems Engineering.
 The Master of Science can be completed with or without thesis.
 The without thesis option involves additional courses and/or project.
-The ECSE department also awards the Master of Engineering degree.
 The descriptions and program requirements are detailed in the next sections.
 This chapter also includes a Program Planner template for each Master program to assist with the development of a valid Plan of Study.